 Nowhere else along the Gold Line in Saint Paul is there a larger contiguous group of 1-story buildings and parking lots than in the Sun Ray station area, including the 22-acre Sun Ray shopping center and surrounding commercial properties.
 This low-intensity land use setting immediately adjacent to the proposed BRT station and park & ride presents tremendous potential for large-scale TOD in the medium- to long-term.
 In the short-term, the commercial uses are viable and the HR&A market study shows that retail demand is high, while multi-family residential demand is medium.
-Thus, land use change and intensification of the existing commercial developments will need to be phaseable.
+Thus, land use change and intensification of the existing commercial developments will need to be phaseable, and will be driven by the private sector.
 Nonetheless, the long-term land use change will be major.
 Established residential areas will maintain their existing character, though minor intensity increases such as infill townhomes should be accommodated.

 - Zoning and design standards within the Primary TOD Zone, as defined in Figure #, should support High-Intensity TOD. - Established residential areas outside the Primary TOD Zone should maintain their character. - Infill multi-family units of a lower intensity, such as townhomes, should be permitted outside the Primary TOD Zone.
-Accessory dwelling units should be considered.
+Accessory dwelling units should be considered. - Buildings with historic character should be preserved.

-Figure #: Sun Ray Station Area Primary TOD Zone
+Figure 41: Sun Ray Station Area Primary TOD Zone

-Figure #: Example of High-Intensity TOD (courtesy Opus Group)
+Figure 42: Example of High-Intensity TOD (courtesy Opus Group)